opsschool/curriculum/boot_process_101.rst

 Let's examine each of these in more detail:

 * *Firmware* is the software that is programmed into Electrically Erasable Programmable Read-Only Memory (EEPROM).
-In this case, the firmware faciliates booting an operating system and configuring basic hardware settings.
+In this case, the firmware facilitates booting an operating system and configuring basic hardware settings.

 * An *integrated circuit* (IC) is what you would likely think of as a